AIR: Improving Agent Safety through Incident Response: Introduction

 In this work, we introduce \tool{} (\textbf{A}gent \textbf{I}ncident \textbf{R}esponse), the first framework that provides a full incident response lifecycle for LLM agent systems. \tool{} defines a domain-specific language (DSL) that supports user-provided description of triggers, incident checks, and structured remediation actions.
-These components together support a complete incident-management process. \tool{} adopts a modular architecture in which the front-end component performs runtime incident detection based on the DSL description, and the back-end component guides the agent through a structured response chain.
-The back-end executes containment and recovery actions through the agent’s tool interface, and synthesizes guardrail rules that are incorporated into plan-level checks for future incident eradication.
+These components together support a complete incident-management process. \tool{} adopts a modular architecture in which the front-end component performs runtime incident detection based on the DSL description, and the back-end component guides the agent through a structured response chain that executes containment and recovery actions through tool interfaces and synthesizes guardrail rules incorporated into future plan-level checks for eradication.

 We apply \tool{} to three representative agents (\ie, code agent, embodied agent, and computer-use agent) and conduct a comprehensive empirical evaluation.
 Overall, \tool{} achieves incident detection rates above 90\% and remediation and eradication success rates exceeding 95\% across domains.
 We further evaluate the timeliness of incident detection and response, examine the feasibility of generating incident response rules in our DSL automatically using LLM based on high-level requirements, and conduct ablation studies to validate the necessity of key design components in \tool{}.
 Together, these results highlight the effectiveness, practicality, and extensibility of \tool{} as a general incident response framework for LLM agent systems.
+Our contributions are as follows: \begin{itemize}[itemsep=0em]